 From a practical point of view, it is essential to understand the process whereby internal sanctions impede the violation of the appropriateness of certain behaviors.
-Although most economic experiments measure generosity through studying giving behavior, outside the lab actions indeed involve both giving and taking.
-For instance, the design of most institutions requires individuals to overcome narrow self-
+Although most economic experiments measure generosity through studying giving behavior, outside the lab actions indeed involve both giving and taking.14 For instance, the design of most institutions requires individuals to overcome narrow self-interest in non-strategic situations resembling our dictator game in which the passive recipient cannot exert punishment or reward on the decision maker.
+Examples constitute tax compliance which consists in actions involved "taking" and charitable giving which consist in "giving".
+Absent external punishment and reward, it is necessary to understand why people are other-regarding and how this depends on the context.

-&lt;sup>13 For instance, Gächter et al. (2017) argue that social cooperation often requires collectively beneficial but individually costly restraint to provide (give) and maintain (abstain to take too much) a public good.
+14 For instance, Gächter et al., (2017) argue that social cooperation often requires collectively beneficial but individually costly restraint to provide (give) and maintain (abstain to take too much) a public good.
 Herein lies also the interest in understanding sustainable behaviors, which is increasing among the scholarship (see for instance, Sharma et al., 2021; Bansal et al., 2022).
-Studies in experimental economics have explored give-take choice framing effects in public goods games mimicking environmental and climate change settings (see Cox & Stoddard, 2015 for a review).
+Studies in experimental economics have explored give-take choice framing effects in public goods games mimicking environmental and climate change settings (see Cox and Stoddard 2015 for a review).